The Whitstable School: History

 In 1998, the name Sir William Nottidge was dropped and the school was relaunched as the Community College Whitstable along with the introduction of a new badge and re-introduction of the house system.
 The school joined Swale Academies Trust in 2018 which also includes Westlands School, Westlands Primary School, Regis Manor Primary School, Meopham School and The Sittingbourne School.

 School structure

 The house system was established in 1952, when there were four houses: Coppens, Minters, Torrith and Sedberry, each of which had selected house prefects.
 The house colours were: red for Coppens, yellow for Minters, blue for Torrith and green for Sedberry.

+From 2005-2011 the school operated four houses that related to murals painted in its older RE building corridor.
+The houses were colour coded as Red, Green, Yellow & Blue.
+The houses were named after local landmarks: Castle (Red), Windmill (Yellow), Harbour (Blue) & Street (Green).

 The school is now divided into two houses and is based around two famous ships, Victory and Endeavour.
 The famous warship HMS Victory is best known as Lord Nelson’s flagship at the Battle of Trafalgar in 1805.
 HMS Endeavour was the British Royal Navy research vessel that Lieutenant James Cook commanded on his first voyage of discovery, to Australia and New Zealand, from 1769 to 1771.